What is the travel agency regulation?

 Always split your package

 Incentive trips are the classic application of the travel agency scheme for event agencies.
-You purchase flights, hotels, and transfers from external providers, combine them with an inspiring program, and invoice them as a single package.
+You purchase flights, hotels, and transfers from external providers, combine them with an inspiring program, and invoice it as a single package.
 It is precisely this package nature that makes the scheme applicable.
 And that is exactly why it is so important to be aware of this as early as the planning phase.

 Want to learn more about organizing an incentive trip?
 Read our article →